Semianalytic Calculation of Gravitational Wave Spectrum Nonlinearly Induced from Primordial Curvature Perturbations: General integral formulas with radiation/matter transitions

-In this Appendix, we provide general formulae which can be used for the calculation of $I(v,u,x)$ in the presence of multiple RD/MD transitions.
-We need to consider generalization of eqs.~\eqref{I_MD2RD} and \eqref{I_RD2MD}.
+In this Appendix, we provide general formulas which can be used for the calculation of $I(v,u,x)$ in the presence of multiple RD/MD transitions.
+We need to consider a generalization of eqs.~\eqref{I_MD2RD} and \eqref{I_RD2MD}.

 In general, in a RD era, $\Phi$ can be written as a linear combination of two independent solutions, $3j_1(x/\sqrt{3})/(x/\sqrt{3})$ and $3y_1 (x/\sqrt{3})/(x/\sqrt{3})$.
 The GW solution is a linear combination of two independent solutions, $\sin \bar{x}$ and $\cos \bar{x}$.
-On the other hand, in a MD era, $\Phi$ can be written as a linear combination of two independent solutions, $1$ and $x^{-5}$ (However, the power of the decaying mode changes when we perturb the pure MD case, and we anyway neglect the decaying mode).
-The GW solution is a linear combination of two independent solutions, $\bar{x}j_1 (\bar{x})$ and $\bar{x}y_1 (\bar{x})$.
+On the other hand, in a MD era, $\Phi$ can be written as a linear combination of two independent solutions, $1$ and $x^{-5}$.
+(However, the power of the decaying mode changes when we perturb the pure MD case, and in any case, we neglect the decaying mode) The GW solution is a linear combination of two independent solutions, $\bar{x}j_1 (\bar{x})$ and $\bar{x}y_1 (\bar{x})$.

 For the RD case, we consider

 For the MD case, we consider